Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths: Comparison with other models

-$\bullet$ {\it CO abundance}\\ For the density of CO, we assumed that CO follows the structure of \h2 gas, and adopted a constant Galactic abundance of $[{\rm CO}/\h2]=2\times10^{-4}$.
+$\bullet$ {\it CO abundance}\\ \sigame assumes a constant CO abundance relative to H$_2$, which for the simulations presented in this work was set to the Galactic CO abundance, i.e., $[{\rm CO}/\h2]=2\times10^{-4}$.
 In reality, \h2 gas can self-shield better than the CO gas, creating an outer region or envelope of `CO-dark' gas \citep{bolatto08}.
 Observations in the MW by \cite{pineda13} indicate that the amount of dark gas grows with decreasing metallicity and the resulting absence of CO molecules.
-By modeling a dynamically evolving ISM with cooling physics and chemistry incorporated on small scales, \cite{smith14} showed that in a typical MW-like disk of gas, the dark gas mass fraction, $f_{\rm DG}$, defined as having $W_{\rm CO}<0.1$\,K\,km\,\ps, is about $42$\,\%, but up to $62$\,\% in a radiation field ten times that of the solar neighbourhood.
-While \cite{smith14} keept metallicity constant throughout the disk, \cite{wolfire10} found $f_{\rm DG}$ values of about $0.5-0.7$ for the low metallicity cases with $\Z=0.5$, however using a 1D PDR model only.
-Recently, Bisbas et al.\ (2015) showed how relatively modest CR ionization rates of $10-50\times\zeta_{\rm{CR,MW}}$ can effectively destroy most CO in GMCs.
-Such studies show, that $[{\rm CO}/\h2]$ is lower in regions of low metallicity and/or intense FUV fields, effectively leading to underestimates of the \aco conversion factor when not accounted for in models.
-Since in this paper we have restricted our simulations to main-sequence galaxies with solar or higher than solar metallicities, adopting a constant Galactic $[{\rm CO}/\h2]$ seems a reasonable choice, but see \cite{lagos12}, \cite{narayanan12} and \cite{narayanan14} for alternative approaches.
+By modeling a dynamically evolving ISM with cooling physics and chemistry incorporated on small scales, \cite{smith14} showed that in a typical MW-like disk of gas, the CO-dark gas mass fraction, $f_{\rm DG}=$, defined as having integrated CO intensity $W_{\rm CO}<0.1$\,K\,km\,\ps, is about $42$\,\%, but up to $62$\,\% in a radiation field ten times that of the solar neighbourhood.
+While \cite{smith14} kept metallicity fixed to solar, \cite{wolfire10} found $f_{\rm DG}$ values of about $0.5-0.7$ for the low metallicity cases with $\Z=0.5$ in $10^6$\,\msun clouds immersed in the local interstellar radiation field.
+Recently, Bisbas et al.\ (2015) argued that CR ionization rates of $10-50\times\zeta_{\rm{CR,MW}}$ can effectively destroy most CO in GMCs.

+Thus, it is expected that $[{\rm CO}/\h2]$ is lower in regions of low metallicity and/or intense FUV and CR fields, effectively leading to underestimates of the \aCO conversion factor when not accounted for in models.
+Since in this work we have restricted our simulations to main-sequence galaxies with solar or higher than solar metallicities, adopting a constant Galactic $[{\rm CO}/\h2]$ seems a reasonable choice, but see \cite{lagos12}, \cite{narayanan12} and \cite{narayanan14} for alternative approaches.